julianeugarten/julianeugarten/publications.md

 [Participations Journal of Audience & Reception Studies, 18.1](https://www.participations.org/18-01-29-neugarten.pdf).

 ## Valorization
 - In September 2023, I gave a public lecture at [Radboud Reflects](https://www.ru.nl/radboudreflects/) titled 'Fanfictie: als fans de regie nemen' (English 'Fanfiction: when fans take charge').
-You can view the lecture and panel discussion [on Youtube](https://www.youtube.com/watch?v=Dqtsjx4LJcw).
+You can view the lecture and panel discussion [on Youtube](https://www.youtube.com/watch?v=Dqtsjx4LJcw), or [listen to it via Apple Podcasts](https://podcasts.apple.com/it/podcast/fanfictie-als-fans-de-regie-nemen-letterkundige/id1529085931?i=1000629081905).

 - In March 2023, I wrote a blogpost titled [Fanfictie over Griekse Mythologie: Oudheid van en voor Iedereen](https://www.weekvandeklassieken.nl/#/Blog).
 This post is part of the blog *Wegen naar Rome* (English: *Roads to Rome*) which is updated annually during the *Week van de Klassieken* (English: *Week of the Classics*).